 - In a different bowl, stir together eggs, pumpkin, vegetable oil, and orange juice.

 - Add egg mixture to the dry ingredients.
 Stir the ingredients together.
 Add the chopped apricots.

 - Pour batter into prepared pan.
-Sprinkle top of loaf with pumpkin seeds.
+Sprinkle the top of the loaf with pumpkin seeds.

-- Cool bread in pan on a wire rack for 10-15 minutes.
+- Cool bread in a pan on a wire rack for 10-15 minutes.

-- Remove bread from pan and cool completely on wire rack.
+- Remove bread from the pan and cool completely on the wire rack.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 216Total Fat: 2gSaturated Fat: 1gTrans Fat: 0gUnsaturated Fat: 2gCholesterol: 37mgSodium: 304mgCarbohydrates: 45gFiber: 3gSugar: 25gProtein: 5g